Community Outreach Assistant, Immigrant Health & Cancer Disparities Service

 The COA plays a vital role within the Immigrant Health and Cancer Disparities Service, Department of Psychiatry, and Behavioral Sciences.
 The assistant executes outreach research programs and protocols.
 As an integral member of the research team and in compliance with all regulatory, institutional, and departmental requirements, performs data collection, data entry, and data analysis for research projects, databases, and research protocols for the IHCD Service.
 Maintains close relationships with agencies and institutional staff.
 Conducts research programs/protocols within appropriate guidelines and regulations.
 Ensure data quality and integrity during each phase of data collection and for each protocol assigned.

-Participate in outreach with Spanish or Bengali speaking immigrant-serving health care facilities, community-based organizations, advocacy groups, ethnic media, and local government leaders
+Participate in outreach with Spanish speaking immigrant-serving health care facilities, community-based organizations, advocacy groups, ethnic media, and local government leaders

 Assist with the creation of monthly reports of outreach, research, and educational activities